 - Menstrual Hygiene Management: Pre-teen and teenage girls abandon school due to lack of menstrual hygiene supplies and bathroom facilities.

 Currently, Watoto Read is working with JRS in the Goz Beida refugee camps in Chad where the relatively forgotten Sudanese refugees from Darfur have been for over 15 years.
-There are over 32,000 children in the 3 camps in Goz Beida: Camp Djabal, Camp Goz Amir, Camp Kerfi.
+According to JRS, as of February 2020 there are over 45,000 children in the 3 camps in Goz Beida: Djabal, Goz Amir, Camp Kerfi.
 Watoto Read believes education is the one resource that can take them from mere survival to a hopeful future of independence.

 Join Watoto Read in fighting to provide all refugee children in Chad by seeing how you can GET INVOLVED.